FelicianoAngulo/CAN_BAUD_RATE_CALCULATOR/doc/readme.txt

 Overview
 ========
-The FTM project is a demonstration program of the SDK FTM driver's input capture feature.
+This project was done base on a  SDK FTM input capture project.
-The example sets up a FTM channel for dual-edge capture.
-Once the input signal is received, this example will print the capture value.

 Toolchain supported
 ===================
-- IAR embedded Workbench 8.11.3
-- Keil MDK 5.23
-- GCC ARM Embedded 6-2017-q2
-- Kinetis Development Studio IDE 3.2.0
 - MCUXpresso10.1.0

 Hardware requirements